spidasoftware/utility-structure-exchange-format/README.md

 ### Design Philosophy

-1. Exchange file content should be human readable.
+1. The exchange file content should be human readable.
 1. The definition files should be as self documenting as possible.

 ### Concepts

 1. If you are not familiar with JSON.
-Try this short [tutoriall](http://www.w3schools.com/json/default.asp).
+Try this short [tutorial](http://www.w3schools.com/json/default.asp).

 How to Contribute
 ------------------

-We will be using the "fork and pull" work-flow, github has excellent [documentationn](https://help.github.com/articles/using-pull-requests/) on the this process of doing public collaboration.
+We will be using the "fork and pull" work-flow, github has excellent [documentation](https://help.github.com/articles/using-pull-requests/) on the this process of doing public collaboration.
 We will be using method here.

 In general any pull request will be reviewed for following criteria: